k-plasma/Eger_2019_1_Ghost_Busters/docs/Requirement Specification.md

 FR1: The web application allows the users to register.
 FR2: For registration user has to provide a unique for the system username and a password.
 In case user cannot remember the password, they should be able to restore it.
 FR3: Once logged in, the users must see the list of their tasks.
 This page is the user homepage.
-FR4: Users must be able to add new task and modify the old ones.
+FR4: Users must be able to add new task and modify the old ones and delete ones that are not needed anymore.
-FR5: Tasks include such attributes as name, deadline, importance(from 1 to 10) and status(finished or not finished) and a field for any additional notes the user might want to include.
+FR5: Tasks include such attributes as name, date of creating the task and the deadline, category, and status(finished or not finished) and a field for any additional notes the user might want to include.
 FR6: The "History" page displays the following information: the number of completed tasks, number of tasks in progress, average time for completing a progect, number of projects not finished in time and some further metrics.

 ## 3.2 External Interface Requirements